-In my mother’s side of the family the first month of the year was considered “such a good time to die” as the Seneca say that New Year’s Eve was the signal for a four-week timeout from any faintly risky behavior.
-If they knew what was good for them, anyone whose last name was Ward stayed home and in bed as much as possible till February dawned.
+In my mother’s side of the family the first month of the year was considered “such a good time to die” as the Seneca say (if you have pushed things that far) that New Year’s Eve was the signal for a four-week timeout from any faintly risky behavior.
+If they knew what was good for them, anyone whose last name was Ward stayed home and in bed as much as possible till February broke.
 Nobody got on a boat or plane.
 Doctor visits were common, and travel was short and scarce.

-My mother’s Ward and Childers ancestors circled wagons in the Carolinas, particularly in the Piedmont of the “moon and palmetto state.”
-They’ve been there since before the Revolution.
+My mother’s Ward and Childers ancestors circled wagons in the Carolinas, particularly in the Piedmont of South Carolina, the “moon-and-palmetto state.”
+They’ve been there a long time.
 I wish I knew more about them so I had more clues by which to trace them.
 I also wish I was better at internet genealogy.

 Sometime during his youth it was discovered that Will Ward could do complex calculations accurately and instantaneously in his head.
 He was a mathematical savant.
-He was not quite up there with the legendary and world-famous ones you can read about, but he was still impressive, and with a far solider presence in reality.
-Long before the invention of the computer he was whipping the adding machines of the day and serving as a wonderful ad lib negotiator at high-level sales meetings for Arkwright Mills in Spartanburg, SC.
+He was not quite up there with the legendary and world-famous ones you can read about, but he was still impressive, and with a far solider foothold in reality.
+He could whip any of the adding machines of the day and thus could serve as a wonderful ad lib negotiator at high-level sales meetings for Arkwright Mills in Spartanburg, SC.

 I suggest that my grandfather might have been an “eccentric savant,” or even just a shy one.
-He had a foot far enough into the practical world to be managing a plant, so I conclude that he wasn’t as far to the spacey side as his only grandson (whom I would nominate to run nothing more detail-oriented than a popsicle stand).
+He had a foot far enough into the practical world to be managing a plant for Arkwright Mills.
+I conclude that he wasn’t as far to the spacey side as his only grandson (whom I would nominate to run nothing more detail-oriented than a popsicle stand).

-I’ve seen a few pictures of the slender white-haired gent.
+I’ve seen a few pictures of the white-haired, slender gent.
 I have no images of him outside those summer suits: khakis, seersuckers, and even that white “Mark Twain Tonight” getup that the author called his “don’tcareadamn” outfit.
-An honored graduate of Wofford College, Will Ward filled his house with books.
+An honored graduate of Wofford College (Spartanburg, SC), Will Ward filled his house with books.
 Many of them were still around when I visited as a boy.
-I remember coming across a volume of Celtic sagas there just after I’d learned to read.
+I remember coming across a volume of Celtic sagas there.
 I remember its navy, gold-trimmed cover.
 It had few illustrations and was fairly dense, but because I sensed that it was heroic and mythological I gave it a better-than-your-average shot before running out to the park across the street.
 Its contents I would someday value a lot more.

 Will Ward always claimed to be descended from the family of British poet Thomas Gray (1716-1771).
-Gray’s famous “Elegy Written in a Country Churchyard” was his lifelong favorite poem, and he wasn’t the only one.
-It’s hard to overstate the extent to which Gray and his “Elegy” were revered.
+Gray’s famous “Elegy Written in a Country Churchyard” was his lifelong favorite poem, and he was far from the only one.
+It’s hard to overstate the extent to which Gray and his “Elegy” were revered in his day.
 (An elegy is a somber, formal poem, usually about the subject of a death or a loss.)
 For most of the 19th century all you needed to say was, “the Elegy” for any educated English speaker to know what you meant.

-William Gray Ward wouldn’t be the first person to claim an ancestry not his own, and even when it's my own family I keep an eye open.
+William Gray Ward wouldn’t be the first person to claim an ancestry not his own, and even when it’s my own family I keep an eye out.
 The connection, though, to Thomas Gray is reasonable.
-The poet had no children that we know of, but to have descended from one of his relatives is no impossibility.
-There is that middle name, so whoever christened my august grandfather must have thought the same thing.
+The poet had no children that we know of, but to have descended from the Gray family is no impossibility.
+There is that middle name, too, so whoever christened my august grandfather must have thought the same thing.
 The connection probably comes through the family of the Hamptons of Virginia and South Carolina, to which we know my grandfather was related.
-[That line in the Elegy, “some village Hampden” eluded critics for quite some time, but it probably referred to John Hampden (1596-1643), an obscure figure who boldly stood up to Charles I. They think that Gray may have picked this local hero to mention in his poem because he was someone in his own ancestry.
+[That line in the Elegy, “some village Hampden” eluded critics for quite some time, but it probably referred to John Hampden (1596-1643), an obscure figure otherwise who boldly stood up to Charles I. Scholars speculate that Gray picked this local hero to mention in his poem because the fellow was someone in his own ancestry.
 The fact that the English Hampdens came out eventual losers in the cycle of the British Civil War/Restoration would account for their early skedaddle to the Americas, as well as the simpler spelling of the name.]

-Will Ward may or may not have been a long-range nephew of the author of the Elegy, but a sympathetic connection could be shown by a strain of nervous wackiness that runs not only through Gray, whom we know was a little fragile, but through a string of post-Jacobean English poets.
-(The ones before the Stuart dynasty seem pretty straight-up to me.)
+Will Ward may or may not have been a long-range nephew of the author of the Elegy, but a sympathetic connection could be shown by a strain of nervous wackiness that runs through a string of English poets.
 My Southern grandfather was known to sleep at night with a loaded pistol under the pillow.
-Not only was this to the discomfort of my grandmother, it was hardly necessary on Glendalyn Place in Spartanburg, a discreet neighborhood to this day.
+Not only was this much to the discomfort of my grandmother, it was hardly necessary on Glendalyn Place in Spartanburg, as discreet a neighborhood then as it is now.
 It must have been his dreams that scared him.

 I barely knew my grandmother Mary Childers Ward, though I have some memories of her as a very old person.
 I do remember that she looked remarkably like my mother in her old age, with pale, delicate skin, high cheekbones, and the same sharp nose with a bit of a bridge in it. (“Roman” or “aquiline” they might have called it.)
 Mary Childers Ward was gracious and delicate, but a shy bird.
 She was really batty in her last few years.

 My dad told me a few things about her when I came of age.
 Her main dread, the poor thing, after she was widowed was running out of fuel oil and freezing in her house.
-In South Carolina… When my parents moved her to an assisted-living facility they found up to a hundred little notes all over the house bearing, in her handwriting, “Willard Oil (Company)…” and the phone number.
-If she fell and broke her hip as the lights went out and the heat shut off – during a shocking cold spell, doubtless in January – she would have been able to reach one of these from wherever she would have landed.
+In South Carolina… When my parents emptied her house they found up to a hundred little notes all over it bearing, in her handwriting, “Willard Oil (Company)…” and the phone number.
+If she slipped and broke her hip as the lights went out and the heat shut off – during a shocking cold spell, doubtless in January – she would have been able to reach one of these from wherever she would have fallen.
 She passed into peace on January 25, 1972.

 My mother’s only sister Ruth Ward Wells had the reputation of “a character,” as they say in the mid-20th century South.
 In Northernese this means something like, “knows her mind,” or even, “can be a handful.”
 Uppity might be a good word for it today.
 It would be nothing out of personality on either side of my family.
 To me she was no less than the ideal aunt.
 She was a knockout blonde who had a long marriage with Robert Wells, as much an uncle to me as anyone of my blood could have been.
 (Uncle Bob was Joe College, a powerfully built Chapel Hill ex-athlete, and a Tarheel to his last day.)
 I loved them both – hard.

 Aunt Ruth passed in her 90th year.
 Her official date of death is December 31, 2004, but I think this is because that midnight was when she was last observed alive.
-She undoubtedly made her transition in her sleep in the early hours of New Year’s Eve 2005.
+She took her last breath in her sleep in the early hours of New Year’s Eve 2005.
 Another January cross-over.

 As those of you who have followed my website will remember, my mother Frances Ward Winfield passed into Spirit on the afternoon of January 15, 2003.
 I cradled her body as she took her last breath.